isomerpages/pa-cdccs/_happenings/Upcoming Events/SkillsFuture.md

 Learning Journeys
 --------------------

-**Participants will leave from the event venue on Sat, 29 July 2023 for the Learning Journeys
-(Pre-registration required here, click XXX for more information)**
+**Participants will leave from the event venue on Sat, 29 July 2023 for the Learning Journeys  (Pre-registration required here, click XXX for more information)**&nbsp;

-**1) Gain Exclusive Experience Of Shore-To-Ship Drone Operations And Learn About Singapore’s Rich Maritime Heritage! with Skyports Drone Operations **
+**1) Gain Exclusive Experience Of Shore-To-Ship Drone Operations And Learn About Singapore’s Rich Maritime Heritage with Skyports Drone Operations** &nbsp;

 Get exclusive insights into the operations at Maritime Drone Estate, witness a live flight out to sea.
 You will also get to speak with drone pilots about their work and what it takes to be part of this growing industry.&nbsp;